 Amaryllis plants are popular gifts that are easy to grow and provide breathtaking flower displays.
-These South African natives grow fast, bloom for weeks and leave behind huge sword-shaped greenery.
+These South African natives grow fast, bloom for weeks, and leave behind huge, sword-shaped greenery.
 Once the amaryllis flowers are gone, the plant can still provide a tropical look for months.
-All that is needed is good post bloom care of amaryllis and you can enjoy the plant while it stores energy for the next year’s flowers.
+All that is needed is good post-bloom care of amaryllis and you can enjoy the plant while it stores energy for the next year’s flowers.

 About Amaryllis Flowers

 Amaryllis bulbs are common around the winter holidays.
 The bold, nodding flowers on thick, erect stems bring a festive beauty to the home interior when skies are gray and temperatures are chilly outside.
 Once the flowers fade, you are still left with a spectacular plant.
-Caring for amaryllis plants after blooming varies little from regular bloom care, but it is important to provide a dormancy period for the bulb if you want additional flowers in the future.
+Caring for amaryllis plants after blooming varies a little from regular bloom care, but it is important to provide a dormancy period for the bulb if you want additional flowers in the future.

 Amaryllis flowers may last for weeks but, eventually, all things come to pass.
-No matter, as you still have glossy green leaves that are gathering the sun’s energy to fuel another bloom.
-Since this is the plant’s active growth period, it is important to continue to offer water, food and sunlight.
+No matter, as you still have glossy, green leaves that are gathering the sun’s energy to fuel another bloom.
+Since this is the plant’s active growth period, it is important to continue to offer water, food, and sunlight.

 Spring Post Bloom Care after Flowering

 Once you get your plant through winter and sunny skies and warm temperatures have arrived, you can move the plant outdoors.
 Some shock will occur if you don’t slowly adjust the plant to the outside conditions.
 Gradually, leave it outside longer and longer over the course of a week.